 - You are responsible for starting and clerking the auction.

 - Broadcast your auction live.
 Select this if you are interested in broadcasting a live video stream on auction day.
-A Support representative will contact you to assist with video setup.
-A special IP camera is required for streaming.
-For more information, see the Video Setup Guide.
+For more information on how to stream and what we recommend in order to stream, see the Video Setup Guide.

 Option 2: Timed Sale (Automated Clerk)

-LiveAuctioneers will automatically progress lots.
+LiveAuctioneers will automatically clerk, sell & progress lots.
 Bidding begins at the starting price you set for each item and progresses at pre-defined bidding increments.
 You may set reserve prices for each item in advance.
 If you wish to manually clerk your sale, do not select this option.

 Step 4: Payment Options

 How Winning Bidders Can Pay You